This post may contain affiliate links. Read the full disclosure

 13. Soak In The Deep Blue Hot Springs

-One of the most popular attractions in Warrnambool is the Deep Blue Hot Springs.
+One of the most popular tourist attractions in Warrnambool is the Deep Blue Hot Springs.
 Natural geothermal waters are said to have healing properties, as your body absorbs restoring minerals and heat from the thermal pools.

 Here you will find open-air rock pools, cleansing waterfalls and sensory caves, along with a range of spa treatments on offer.
 There is also a rainforest cave, the Passage or stargazing in Reflection Bay if you visit at night.

 Prices vary depending on the session time you choose.
 You can bring kids to the Deep Blue Hot Springs so long as they are over 5 years of age.
 Although, they are unable to attend the twilight sessions as this is an adults-only experience.

 14. See Native Animals At Warrnambool Wildlife Encounters

 One of the best ways to delight kids when travelling around Australia is a chance to see and interact with native wildlife!
 And that’s exactly what you can do at Warrnambool Wildlife Encounters.

 Located in nearby Cudgee, which is around a 20-minute drive from the city centre, you can meet some of Australia’s most iconic native wildlife – koalas, kangaroos, possums, wombats, dingoes and more.

 The park has a focus on education and conservation, with guided tours that offer an interactive wildlife experience.
 The tours take approximately 90 minutes and can be booked online.

 15. Take In The Views At Hopkins Falls